Updating Kali

 If you have a default installation of Kali, you should be checking for updates every few weeks.
 If you need a new version of a tool, or hear about a security update, that may speed up the timetable.
 However, a good practice is that you ensure all tools work before an engagement and during that engagement you should not update.
 As Kali is a rolling release, once in a while issues will sneak into rolling and may break a tool that is needed.

-If you are using last-snapshot, you will not receive updates until we release the next version of Kali for that year.
-For this reason, it is a good idea to follow the Kali Twitter, or check the Kali website every few months.
+If you are using last-snapshot, you will not receive updates until we release the next version of Kali.
+You can be notified by watching our blog posts via newsletter or RSS, as well as following Kali on social networks.
 Kali has a release four times a year, and follows a loose quarterly schedule.

 How to update Kali?